-Congressmember Karen Bass (D-Calif.), Ranking Member of the House Subcommittee on Africa, released the following statement following the passing of Zambian President Michael Sata.
+Congressmember Karen Bass, Ranking Member of the House Subcommittee on Africa, released the following statement condemning Boko Haram and the escalating violence in Nigeria.

-Congresswoman Karen Bass released the following statement after reports of anti-Semitic flyers being left at a Westwood business.
+Congresswoman Karen Bass released the following statement after voting to oppose the Sabotage American Workers Act of 2015.

 Rep. Karen Bass released the following statement after two people fired on Los Angeles Police Officers Sunday night.